 But this particular day was different from all the others.
-When my pastor emailed a happy birthday greeting to me, I thanked him and then reminded him that “today begins my exit year.”
-To which he inquired, “OK, what’s on your bucket list?
+When my pastor emailed a happy birthday greeting to me, I thanked him and then reminded him that “today begins my exit year,” To which he inquired, “OK, so what’s on your bucket list?

 This birthday was #66; a unique day that I have been anticipating for about ten years.
 This birthday marks the year that I have been predicting my death since 2004.
 I am not going to elaborate on why or how in this column.
 It is a whole column on its own and you can read all about it here.